geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/legendgraphic.rst

      - Rule of style to produce legend graphic for, if applicable.
 In the case that a style has multiple rules but no specific rule is selected, then the map server is obligated to produce a graphic that is representative of all of the rules of the style.
    * - *SCALE*
      - Optional
      - In the case that a RULE is not specified for a style, this parameter may assist the server in selecting a more appropriate representative graphic by eliminating internal rules that are out-of-scope.
 This value is a standardized scale denominator, defined in Section 10.2.
+Specifying the scale will also make the symbolizers using Unit Of Measure resize according to the specified scale.
    * - *SLD*
      - Optional
      - This parameter specifies a reference to an external SLD document.
 It works in the same way as the SLD= parameter of the WMS GetMap operation.